open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/gitops-driven-configuration-of-ocm-applications.md

 ...
 ```

-The `configuration` section contains a set of rules, some default values and a schema.
+The `configuration` section contains a set of rules, some default values, and a schema.

-These can be used to provide configuration values which will be inserted into our resources at runtime by the `ocm-controller`
+These can be used to provide configuration values, which will be inserted into our resources at runtime by the `ocm-controller`.

 In the above resource we can see that there is a variable named `serviceAccountName` and a rule which specifies that this variable should be inserted into the path `spec.template.spec.serviceAccountName` in the `deployment.yaml` file.